 In 2009, Young Harris College opened its first facility built to LEED (Leadership in Energy and Environmental Design) standards.
-The $16 million, 62,500 square-foot, three-story residential facility houses 200 students.
+The $16 million, 62,500-square-foot, three-story residential facility houses 200 students.
 Enotah Hall was awarded LEED Silver certification by the Green Building Certification Institute, making it the first higher education facility in the state north of the Atlanta area to achieve this level of certification.
 The building was designed and constructed using strategies to ensure energy savings, water efficiency, stewardship of resources and other performance metrics.
 The residential wings are oriented so that windows are within 15 degrees of due south or due north, maximizing daylighting while minimizing late afternoon glare.
 The building was constructed with regional and recycled materials, FSC (Forest Stewardship Council)-certified wood, and low-VOC paints and sealants.
 Robust energy-saving measures conserve natural resources and minimize adverse environmental effects.
 Deep roof overhangs help shade the upper terrace, and the two-story porch provides coverage at the building’s west-facing curtainwall openings.
 Rainchains direct water from the terrace into the planters at the base of the porch’s masonry columns.
 YHC made it a top priority to implement sustainable design practices that reduce the College’s carbon footprint, including an upgrade to a geothermal mechanical system with an energy recovery unit.

-In September 2012, construction began on a new residence hall that will provide an additional 200 beds for freshmen and sophomores.
-The new residence hall will be configured in “pods,” or small communities consisting of students living in different sizes and styles of rooms surrounding a common bath area.
-Each pod will also feature lounges and study alcoves, providing students with ample areas to study and socialize.
+In Fall 2013, YHC opened the doors of a new residence hall that provides an additional 226 beds for freshmen.
+This LEED (Leadership in Energy and Environmental Design)-certified residence hall is configured in “pods,” or small communities consisting of students living in different sizes and styles of rooms surrounding a common bath area.
+Each pod also features lounges and study alcoves, providing students with ample areas to study and socialize.
 The innovative pod concept is a growing trend in residence life nationwide.
 It provides both living and learning spaces that encourage student interaction and foster a sense of community during their first couple of years on campus.